Pasta al pomodoro

 Grated parmesan cheese to serve

 - Bring a large pot of water to boil while preparing the vegetables.
-When the water boils, add the potatoes and cook 10-12 minutes until they are just done.
-Remove the potatoes from the pot and put aside (do not drain the water).
+When the water boils, add the potatoes and cook 4 minutes.
+Add the green beans to the potatoes and cook for another 4-5 minutes until everything is just done.
+Remove the veg from the pot and put aside (do not drain the water).

-- Next add the green beans to the same water and cook for 7-8 minutes until they are done.
-Remove from the water and put aside with the potatoes.
-Add the fettuccine to the water and cook as per packet directions.
+- Next add pasta to the same water and cook as per packet directions.
 While the pasta is cooking, make the pesto.